PaulaGili/Hotel-Management/README.md

 ### **Project Structure**
 The project is divided into the following main stages:

-1. Report.pdf
+1. Project Summary.pdf
-2. ETL-Transformation
+2. ETL-Transformation.pdf
-3. ETS-Transformation
+3. ETS-Transformation2.pdf
-4. Data Modeling
+4. Data Modeling.pdf
-5. DAX
+5. DAX.pdf
-6. Data (Data Folder)
+6. Report.pdf
-7. Power BI (.pbix file)
+7. Data File
+8. Power BI.pbix

 ### **How to Run the Project**